 - Admission of any person into the hearing room shall be at the discretion of the chair of the hearing body.
 The chair shall have the authority to discharge or to remove any person whose presence is deemed unnecessary or obstructive to the proceedings.
 Names of witnesses coming to the hearing should be presented to the chair of the hearing body at least two days prior to the hearing.

-- When a hearing involves more than one accused student, the Director of Community Standards or designee may, at his or her discretion, permit the administrative hearings concerning each student to be conducted either separately or jointly.
+- When a hearing involves more than one respondent, the Director of Community Standards or designee may, at his or her discretion, permit the administrative hearings concerning each student to be conducted either separately or jointly.

-- If an accused student, after receiving notification, does not appear for a hearing, the hearing will proceed without the student.
+- If a respondent, after receiving notification, does not appear for a hearing, the hearing will proceed without the student.

-- Except as directed by the chair, the support person shall limit his/her role in a hearing to that of a consultant to the accused, to the complainant, or to the victim.
+- Except as directed by the chair, the support person shall limit his/her role in a hearing to that of a consultant to the respondent, to the complainant, or to the victim.

-- The complainant, the accused student, the investigating student conduct officer, and the hearing body may arrange for witnesses to present pertinent information to the hearing body.
-The accused student, complainant, investigating student conduct officer, and any witnesses will provide information to and answer questions from the hearing body.
-Questions may be suggested by the investigating student conduct officer, accused student and/or complainant to be answered by each other or by other witnesses.
-This will be conducted by the hearing body with such questions directed to the chair, rather than to the witnesses directly.
+- The complainant, the respondent, the investigating student conduct officer, and the hearing body may arrange for witnesses to present pertinent information to the hearing body.
+The respondent, complainant, investigating student conduct officer, and any witnesses will provide information to and answer questions from the hearing body.
+Questions may be suggested by the investigating student conduct officer, respondent and/or complainant to be answered by each other or by other witnesses.
+This will be conducted by the hearing body with such questions directed to the chair, rather than to the individuals directly.
 This method is used to preserve the educational tone of the hearing and to avoid creation of an adversarial environment.
 Questions of whether potential information will be received shall be resolved at the discretion of the chair.

-- Pertinent records, exhibits, and written statements (including student impact statements) may be accepted as information for consideration by the hearing body at its discretion.
+- Pertinent records, exhibits, and written statements (including student impact statements) may be accepted as information for consideration by the hearing body at its discretion as long as such information was provided in accordance with Part IV.D.2.j.
 Information presented by a student during a hearing that indicates a potential violation of The Student Code may be adjudicated at a future time.

-- After the portion of the hearing concludes in which all pertinent information has been received, the hearing body shall determine whether the accused student has violated each section of The Student Code which the student is alleged with violating.
+- After the portion of the hearing concludes in which all pertinent information has been received, the hearing body shall determine whether the respondent has violated each section of The Student Code which the student is alleged with violating.

-- The hearing body’s determination shall be made on the basis of whether it is more likely than not that the accused student violated The Student Code.
+- The hearing body’s determination shall be made on the basis of whether it is more likely than not that the respondent violated The Student Code.

-- When an accused student has been found “Responsible” on any violation, the hearing body shall review the student’s academic transcript and student conduct history, hear impact statements by both the accused student, complainant, investigating student conduct officer, and impose the appropriate sanction(s).
+- When a student respondent has been found “Responsible” on any violation, the hearing body shall review the student’s academic transcript and student conduct history, hear impact statements by the respondent, complainant, and investigating student conduct officer, and impose the appropriate sanction(s).

 - All procedural questions are subject to the final decision of the chair or the hearing advisor of the hearing body.

 - All administrative hearings will be recorded and the University will maintain the audio recordings as required by Connecticut state law and are the property of the University.
 Participants are prohibited from making their own recording.
-Upon written request, an accused student or complainant may review the audio recording and make appropriate arrangements for it to be transcribed on University premises.
+Upon written request, a respondent or complainant may review the audio recording and make appropriate arrangements for it to be transcribed on University premises.
 Arrangements for a transcriber and all associated costs involved in the transcription will be the responsibility of the requesting individual.